 A constantly changing reality is forcing organizations and their information systems to adapt at an ever increasing pace.
 Business Process Management (BPM) and Workflow Management (WFM) systems increasingly allow for more flexibility.
 Instead of recoding the system it typically suffices to reconfigure the system on the basis of a process model [3].
-Several researchers have addressed the problems related to workflow change [1,14,29,30].
-Although the work on workflow change is highly relevant, in reality many processes are not bound by a WFM or BPM system driven by an explicit process model.
-Some systems, e.g., the case handling system FLOWer, allow for implicit routing, other systems allow for much more behavior than desired.
-For example, people using the SAP R/3 system are not limited by process models described in the SAP R/3 Reference Model [24].
+Several researchers have addressed the problems related to workflow change [1, 15, 29, 30].
+Although the work on workflow change is highly relevant, in reality many processes are not bound by a WFM system, or a BPM system driven by an explicit process model.
+In contrast, some systems, e.g., the case handling system FLOWer, allow for implicit routing, other systems allow for much more behavior than desired.
+For example, people using the SAP R/3 system are not limited by process models described in the SAP R/3 Reference Model database [25].
 Deviations from the "normal process" may be desirable but may also point to inefficiencies or even fraud.
-New legislation such as the Sarbanes-Oxley (SOX) Act [34] and increased emphasis on corporate governance has triggered the need for improved auditing systems [22].
-To audit an organization, business activities need to be monitored.
+New legislation such as the Sarbanes-Oxley (SOX) Act [33] and increased emphasis on corporate governance has triggered the need for improved auditing systems [23].
+For example, Section 404 of the SOX Act [33] states two requirements: (1) Section 404(a) describes management's responsibility for establishing and maintaining an adequate internal control structure and procedures for financial reporting and assessing the effectiveness of internal control over financial reporting, and (2) Section 404(b) describes the independent auditors responsibility for attesting to, and reporting on, management's internal control assessment.
+Both requirements suggest an increased need for the detailed auditing of business activities.
+To audit an organization, these business activities need to be monitored.
 As enterprises become increasingly automated, a tight coupling between auditing systems and the information systems supporting the operational processes becomes more important.

 Today's information systems need to compromise between two requirements: (1) being adaptive and self-managing and (2) being able to be audited.
 Within the context of this struggle, we have developed a tool called LTL Checker.
-This tool has been developed in the context of the ProM framework1.
-The ProM framework offers a wide range of tools related to process mining, i.e., extracting information from event logs [6].
+This tool has been developed in the context of our ProM framework1.
+The ProM framework offers a wide range of tools related to process mining, i.e., extracting information from event logs [7].
 Process mining is motivated by the fact that many business processes leave their "footprints" in transactional information systems (cf. WFM, ERP, CRM, SCM, and B2B systems), i.e., business events are recorded in so-called event logs.
 Until recently, the information in these logs was rarely used to analyze the underlying processes.
 Process mining aims at improving this by providing techniques and tools for discovering process, control, data, organizational, and social structures from event logs, i.e., the basic idea of process mining is to diagnose business processes by mining event logs for knowledge.